lauralgrima/FoMO_code/README.md

-Code to run the FoMO AQUA model.
+Code to run the FoMO AQUA model and associated analyses.
 This is a preliminary release and will be updated for user friendliness in the future.